arangodb/docs/3.7/deployment-dc2-dc-arango-sync-workers.md

 The _ArangoSync Worker_ is responsible for executing synchronization tasks.

-For optimal performance at least 1 _worker_ instance must be placed on every machine that has an ArangoDB _DBserver_ running.
+For optimal performance at least 1 _worker_ instance must be placed on every machine that has an ArangoDB _DB-Server_ running.
 This ensures that tasks can be executed with minimal network traffic outside of the machine.

 Since _sync workers_ will automatically stop once their TLS server certificate expires